replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

 You've now successfully build and installed a Kubernetes appliance with the Replicated Embedded Cluster.
 You've seen how the Admin Console guides the installation and had a look what features it supports.
-Your current installation of Slackernews runs on a single-node cluster, but you've seen how your customer could expand it to have additional nodes.
+Your current installation of SlackerNews runs on a single-node cluster, but you've seen how your customer could expand it to have additional nodes.